Marsha P. Johnson

 Marsha P. Johnson and Sylvia Rivera responded to this ban by holding up a banner as they walked in front of the pride march, leading the whole parade.

 Later in her life, a group of her friends got together to make a documentary about her life called "Pay it No Mind," quoting her response when someone asked about her gender.
-It is largely because of this documentary that Marsha P. Johnson's memory remains so fresh for many in the queer community.
-While it is no longer the only film revolving around Marsha P. Johnson, it was the first and holds many of the quotes and stories that circulate about her now.
+It is largely because of this documentary that Marsha's memory remains so fresh for many in the queer community.
+While it is no longer the only film revolving around her, it was the first; it contains many of the quotes and stories about her life now in circulation.
 Including a lengthy interview with Marsha, the film is currently available to watch for free on YouTube.
-In 1992, before the film was completed, her body was found in the Hudson River.

 Her friends reported that she was not suicidal and had been harassed earlier in the same place her body was found.
 Still, the police ruled it a suicide.